leontristain/modnotes/windhelm/plan.md

 Another example, if you feel very strongly about a particular creative decision in the base mod that could be vastly improved, then let's chat.
 I may already agree with you, or I may be convinced by your arguments.
 If so, I will put it on my [list of future work](/windhelm/upcoming.md) to get to.

 And if all else fails, you are always free to create a traditional patch or even fork my base mod.
 My permissions are fully open so you can do anything.
-Though if you do patch or fork my mod then know that you are taking up future maintenance responsibility for your patch/forks.
+Though if you do patch or fork my mod then know that you are taking up future maintenance responsibility for your patch or fork.

 ## Is Windswept Manor Commons Part Of The Base Mod?